 Let us begin with some background to Satan's infamous reign of the earth.
 Long before Genesis 1:1, the earth was a perfect creation, and angels populated it.

-There was a throne on which sat Lucifer, a super archangel, a cherub.
+There was a throne on which sat Helel, a super archangel, a cherub.
 He had been thoroughly experienced in the administration of the government of God, having had access to, and been subject to, the seat of God's throne in heaven.
-God had placed Lucifer on the throne, on earth, to administer the government of God over earth's angels.
+God had placed Helel on the throne, on earth, to administer the government of God over earth's angels.

 The earth was created perfect.
 Then it became chaotic, as a result of rebellion.
 And in six days, God re-made the earth, and created human beings to live on it.